dfkibasys/docker/README.md

-# BaSys 4.0 Service Platform - Docker Runtime and Demonstration Environment
+# BaSys 4.0 Service Platform - Docker Back-End and Demonstration Environment

 This repository contains two Docker-Compose stacks that setup
  * 3rd-party back-end services and